-Lids and labels can be left on.
+Lids (not pumps or spray tops) and labels can be left on.
 Please empty any liquid content and squash the bottle before replacing the lid.

 Other types of plastic packaging can't currently be recycled but can be placed in your household waste bin for disposal.

 Why can’t I recycle certain plastics such as plastic pots, tubs or trays?

 Mixed recycling collected in Hampshire is sorted at one of two Material Recovery Facilities (MRFs).
 These facilities sort items into different materials and can sort plastic bottles from other materials when an infra-red light is used to identify and separate two types of plastic bottle: